eric-burel/data-fetching-patterns-in-react/README.md

 This component uses the `useSWR` hook for data fetching, making the `UserDetailCard` dynamically load user details based on the given `id`. `useSWR` offers efficient data fetching with caching, revalidation, and automatic error handling.
 The component displays a loading state until the data is fetched.
 Once the data is available, it proceeds to render the user details.

-As we transition to the next part of our discussion, we've already explored critical data fetching strategies: Parallel Data Fetching, Code Splitting, Declarative Data Fetching and Prefetching.
+As we transition to the next part of our discussion, we've already explored critical data fetching strategies: Parallel Data Fetching, Code Splitting, Fallback Markup and Prefetching.
 Elevating requests for parallel execution enhances efficiency, though it's not always straightforward, especially when dealing with components developed by different teams without full visibility.
 Code splitting allows for the dynamic loading of non-critical resources based on user interaction, like clicks or hovers, utilizing prefetching to parallelize resource loading.

 This discussion presupposes a traditional division between backend data provision and frontend consumption.
 Yet, it's worth questioning whether a more integrated approach, where the backend supplies a richer dataset and content upfront, could minimize or eliminate the need for additional fetches, challenging the conventional frontend-backend dichotomy.